nitishkumar-13/front-end-RSP/README.md

 - Delete
 - App using the react page for frontend recipe sharing platform its using the vite+React using the pages..!

-This all about the frontend RECIPE SHARING PLATFORM
+This all about the front-end RECIPE SHARING PLATFORM